kweronek/k3d/README.md

 Connect to your server using ssh.
 (AWS will provide you with a predefined string).

 ### Software
+#### openSUSE 15.2/SLES 15.2
+Since `prepare` uses snap, that is not pre-installed on SUSE so for you need

+#### Ubuntu 20.04 / SUSE 15.2
-Assuming git is installed your open a terminal and type:
+On Ubuntu 20.04 git is already pre-installed.
+Open a terminal and type:
 ```
 git clone https://github.com/kweronek/k3d
 export PATH=$PATH:.